iotaledger/gas-station/README.md

 A typical flow that interacts with the Gas Station service looks like the following:

 1. App or client prepares a transaction without gas payment, sends it to an internal server.
-2. The internal server talks to the Gas Station service to reserve gas coins for the given budget specified by the transaction.
+2. The internal server talks to the Gas Station to reserve gas coins for the given budget specified by the transaction.
 3. The Gas Station reserves gas coins and returns them to the internal server.
 4. The internal server sends the complete transaction back to the app/client.
 5. The app/client asks the user to sign the complete transaction, and sends back the sender signed transaction to the internal server.
-6. The internal server then sends the sender signed transaction to the Gas Station service to execute the transaction.
+6. The internal server then sends the sender signed transaction to the Gas Station to execute the transaction.
 7. The Gas Station service executes the transaction though a fullnode and returns the effects to the internal server, which then forwards it back to the app/client.
 The used gas coins are also freed up and ready for reservation again.